DxSnipe/SOC-Projects/Windows Bruteforce Detection Wazuh /Investigation /incident-report.md

 Therefore, the investigation should not claim compromise solely from the observed authentication events.

-# 12. Recommended SOC Response
+# 12. Response

-In a production environment, an L1 analyst could:
+In a production environment, analyst could:

 Validate whether the source IP is authorized.
 Confirm whether the target account should be used for